 The Raceless Gospel Initiative is faith seeking understanding—without race.
-It is a didactic, multifaceted ministry that decenters the sociopolitical construct of race and its progeny through resourceful teaching and relevant preaching, prophetic witness, courageous conversations, experiential learning, community building, soul-bearing writing and publication for the sake of Jesus’ gospel and in hopes of practicing an inclusive hospitality for a raceless “kin-dom” of God to come.
+It is a didactic, multifaceted ministry of communication that decenters the sociopolitical construct of race and its progeny for the sake of Jesus’ gospel and in hopes of practicing an inclusive hospitality for a raceless “kin-dom” of God to come.

 Rev. Starlette Thomas is a womanist in ministry and the host of “The Raceless Gospel.”
 In this ongoing conversation, Word meets Flesh.
 Thomas and guests talk about that taboo trinity — race, religion and politics.

 Starlette Thomas, your podcast pastor, is here to tell you that the doors of this church are open!

 - Season 3, Body Language, looks at the North American church’s body language, examining how we have mishandled and marginalized some of our members.

 - A special limited Advent 2021 series, reflected on faith, peace, joy and love, and considered the significance of Jesus’ birth for Mary then and for us today.

 - Bodywork, the theme of Season 2, addressed the damage that the church in North America has done to itself.

 - In Season 1, Thomas and her guests fleshed out that taboo trinity — race, religion and politics and everything in between and all that gets in between Christians.